rab-bangtanstan/Cassava-Plant-Disease-Detection/README.md

 The combined dataset consists of 7500 images in total where image augmentation was used to improve the minority class data samples.

 CNN model used is DenseNet121 which was trained for 39 epochs giving a validation accuracy of 90%

+The mobile interface is developed and deployed using a cross platform development framework flutter.